MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 - Change method name to `createException()` from `handleException()` in `MiniGameManager`, `MiniGameWorld`
 ## Build Changes
 - Fix console color bugs
+- Notify total score when score is changed

 ---

 # 2020-10 ~ 2021-03
 - See `Relay Escape Plugin` log (separate minigame module from `Relay Escape` server)